Skip to Content

 Lots of plants send out runners or baby plants.
 Spider plants and strawberry begonia plants are good examples.

 These are some of the easiest plants of all to grow into bigger plants.
-Just place them in pots, water and before you know it, you will have new plants that will rival the size of the mother.
+Just place them in pots, and water and before you know it, you will have new plants that will rival the size of the mother.

 spider plant babies make great free plants